 Many investors bifurcate the ETF universe between active and index-based products.
 In reality, however, there is a significant amount of gray area in between these two types of funds.
 One example of products that blur the line between active and passive management are the AlphaDEX ETFs offered by First Trust.
 Though technically passive in nature–they seek to replicate specified indexes–these products certainly have an element of active management as well.

 The underlying indexes utilize a quant-based methodology in an effort to identify component stocks that have the greatest potential for capital appreciation–essentially an automated process of stock-picking.
 The results have been generally impressive between 2008 and 2012; many AlphaDEX ETFs have outperformed their cap-weighted peers by a wide margin.

 Bottom Line: AlphaDEX ETFs offer a compelling methodology that has a proven track record of outperforming its peers in the past.

-While the bulk of ETF assets are in products covering traditional asset classes such as stocks and bonds (and even commodities), the breadth of the ETF lineup has expanded considerably in recent years to include more “exotic” strategies.
+While the bulk of ETF assets are in products covering traditional asset classes such as stocks and bonds (and even commodities), the breadth of the ETF lineup has expanded considerably to include more “exotic” strategies.
 ETFs have emerged as a popular way to access alternatives, a general term for securities that tend to exhibit low correlations to equities and fixed income and that may be helpful in smoothing overall volatility of a portfolio.